Serzhs/LEDwithDHT22/README.md

 Navigate to the project directory and access the `src` folder.
 Execute the `make` command to build the program.
 Once the compilation is finished, run the executable by entering `./date_time_temp` in the `src` folder.

+To make this run on boot, please change relative font paths to static ones